wics-uw/website/content/pages/constitution.md

     to the committee and how to proceed.
 Otherwise, the objected person will be automatically accepted for the next term.

-5. Once the committee has been chosen, the Director of the WiCS Committee must ratify the new committeee.
+5. Once the committee has been chosen, the Chair of the WiCS Committee must ratify the new committeee.

 ## Standing Committees ##